Curtiss SB2C Helldiver: US Navy

-The SB2C remained in active postwar service in active duty US Navy squadrons until 1947 and in Naval Reserve aviation units until 1950.
+The SB2C remained in active postwar service in active-duty US Navy squadrons until 1947 and in Naval Reserve aviation units until 1950.
 Surplus aircraft were sold to the naval air forces of France, Italy, Greece, Portugal, and Thailand.
-Greek SB2Cs served in combat in the Greek Civil War with additional machine guns mounted in wing pods.
-French SB2Cs flew in the First Indochina War from 1951 to 1954.
+The Helldiver was effectively replaced by the Douglas A-1 Skyraider.

 US Army and US Marine Corps service

 Built at Curtiss' St. Louis plant, 900 aircraft were ordered by the USAAF under the designation A-25A Shrike.
-The first ten aircraft had folding wings, while the remainder of the production order omitted this feature.
+The first 10 aircraft had folding wings, while the remainder of the production order omitted this feature.
 Many other changes distinguished the A-25A, including larger main wheels, a pneumatic tailwheel, ring and bead gunsight, longer exhaust stubs, and other Army-specified radio equipment.
-By late 1943, when the A-25A was being introduced, the USAAF no longer had a role for the dive bomber, as fighter aircraft such as the Republic P-47 Thunderbolt had shown their ability to carry out tactical air support missions with great success.
+By late 1943, when the A-25A was being introduced, the USAAF no longer had a role for the dive bomber, as fighter aircraft such as the Republic P-47 Thunderbolt had shown their ability to carry out tactical air-support missions with great success.

 The USAAF transferred 410 Helldivers to the US Marines.
-The A-standard 25As were converted to the USMC variant, SB2C-1A and one squadron, VMSB-151, based on Enjebi (a.k.a.
-Engebi/Enjibe; part of Enewetak Atoll) conducted bombing missions on bypassed Japanese strongpoints nearby.
-Otherwise, the SB2C-1A variant never saw combat, and was used primarily as a trainer and target tug.
+The A-25As were converted to the USMC variant, SB2C-1A and one squadron, VMSB-151, based on Enjebi (or Engebi/Enjibe; part of Enewetak Atoll) conducted bombing missions on bypassed Japanese strongpoints nearby.
+Otherwise, the SB2C-1A variant never saw combat and was used primarily as a trainer and target tug.